 were for consumption as food or drink.

 When first excavated, many of the

 Others had signs in terra cotta, to

 Fast food is not a modern invention because many small taverns at Pompeii and Herculaneum sold food and beverages to passers-by.
 We can assume they mainly operated at lunchtime when public buildings and markets were open.
 Their customers came from other towns or just did not have time to go home and have lunch.
 A more elaborate thermopolium with an inner garden has been found at Ostia.
 The word means "sale of hot (food)".

 89 thermopolia have been identified at Pompeii and they have provided archaeologists with an incredible number of small coins.
 1385 coins were found at the Thermopolium of Lucius Vetitius Placidus inside a jar.
 Other coins were hidden elsewhere.
 The majority of them were asses, the smallest value Roman coins.
 The small treasure of Vetutius Placidus shows that, similar to what occurs today, shopkeepers were not as poor as they pretended to be.

-Paintings and reliefs at House of the Vetti and near Terme Stabiane
+Paintings at the Lupanare (brothel) near Terme Stabiane

 Pompeii did not live off prostitution as did some large ports such as Delos and Corinth.

-Positions in the administration of Pompeii were unpaid; nevertheless the town was covered by electoral graffiti supporting candidates.
+Positions in the administration of Pompeii were unpaid; neverthless the town was covered by electoral graffiti supporting candidates.
 Campaigns were expensive as dinners were offered and candidates committed themselves to improve public buildings.
-Was all this effort made just for a bisellum at the theatre?
+Was all this effort made just for a bisellium, a folding chair at the theatre?
 It is a question which applies to today's politicians as well, who say they do it for the people.